-The Interactive Media program at the University of Miami focuses on the intersection between technology, design, and human behavior.
+The University of Miami’s MFA in Interactive Media is a STEM program that focuses on the intersection between technology, design, and human behavior.
 It brings together students and faculty interested in different aspects of the human-computer relationship, including…

 - UX Research: focuses on understanding user behaviors, needs, and motivations through observation techniques, task analysis, and other feedback methodologies.